sagecodes/ai-book-club/README.md

 # AI Book Club

-We're reading a new book every month and meeting every Tuesday at 1pm Pacifc Time to discuss it!
+We're reading a new book every month and meeting every Tuesday at 1pm Pacific Time to discuss it!

 [RSVP for the next discussion on LinkedIn (2/27/24)](https://www.linkedin.com/events/aibookclub-implementingmlopsint7165191327201026048/comments/)